Soccer is known as the world’s sport. This year, the U.S. Men’s team failed to make the World Cup and that means less interest for American audiences.

 ”Coach Daniel would always say that school is always first, and it always is.
 He always says that a soccer ball is a tool of education.
 That a soccer ball helps you have discipline, respect, and determination.
 It’s also helped me find my voice.
 In my school, I’m now recognized as being a great leader.
 Something I’ve learned is the more you talk and speak for those who are afraid to speak, the more you inspire and motivate others to do things that have a positive impact, just as Coach Daniel had an impact on my life.”

 “Our foundation program is free of cost for the participants.
 Usually, our program cost is $105 per season per kid, but sponsors and donors cover that cost so the kids don’t have to pay.
 We make sure everyone is covered and not worried about transportation, cleats, uniforms, or monthly fees.
-We just want them to focus on playing and academics.
-That’s what we want, and that’s what we do”
+We just want them to focus on playing and academics.”

 Daniel and his staff routinely talk to parents, teachers, and counselors.
 They work with kids who may have discipline, behavioral or academic challenges.
 Before the kids are allowed to start training, they have to demonstrate academic success in the foundation’s afterschool program.
 “Creative Player Sports Foundation sets high expectations and rewards them with training, playing, participating, and exposure.
 “It’s amazing how many kids raise their grades from C’s to B+’s or all A’s,” Daniel adds.